-You might wonder why adopting a largely plant-based diet is now seen as essential if we are to achieve carbon neutrality by 2050.
+You might wonder why adopting a largely plant-based diet is now seen as essential if we are to achieve the global environmental goals set for 2050.
 The simple answer is that plant-based foods have less impact on natural resources and produce less pollution and greenhouse gas emissions than animal-based foods.
 Plant-based foods also can provide enough food to sustain all of the world’s population, even at 2050 levels, if we adjust land use and the global food system to let that happen.

 This is where you come in.
 Your choices really do matter.

 The following charts are helpful to illustrate fundamental issues that need consideration.
 The first is a graphic depiction of the world’s surface – water, ice and land – and how habitable land currently is used.